Justin Levinson: This Side of Me, This Side of You

 In 2012, Levinson released This Side of Me, This Side of You, his first album with his band, The Valcours.
 The band is made up of Sean Witters on guitar, Seth Barbiero on bass, Josh Glass on organ and synthesizer, and Simon Plumpton on drums and sampler, with Levinson writing the songs, and the group writing the arrangements.
 Levinson plays piano and provides vocals.
 The album included a number of guest contributions as well.
 Boston-based recording artist Will Dailey appeared on the track "Let You Go", Burlington singer/songwriter Gregory Douglass contributed to "Love You Goodbye", and Liz Longley was on "I Was So Wrong."

 Take My Time

 In 2013, Levinson released the three-song EP Take My Time.
 Noted in reviews as a slight departure from his work with the Valcours, the EP took a more country-influenced turn on the third and final track, “Bid The Rest Goodbye”, which employs steel guitars and fiddles.

 Yes Man

 Early 2017, Justin Levinson released his fifth studio album Yes Man.
 The album was produced by Adam Popick.
 After touring California, he was invited by Songs & Whispers, a European booking agency, to tour Germany, the Netherlands, and Belgium.

 During 2018, Justin Levinson collaborated with Anna Nalick on a new single titled A Part of Me.

 Collamer Circle

-Collamer Circle is the fifth full-length studio album by Justin Levinson, marking his return to the music scene after a six-year hiatus.
-Released in 2023, the album is a culmination of Levinson's journey as an artist, reflecting his growth and evolution both personally and musically.
-The album showcases a blend of power-pop, soft rock, and introspective lyricism, all of which are underscored by Levinson's signature storytelling and melodic sensibility.

-Collamer Circle has been praised by critics as Levinson’s most accomplished work to date.
-Reviewers have highlighted the album’s rich melodies, thoughtful lyrics, and the seamless integration of various musical styles.
-The collaboration between Levinson and Ben Patton has been lauded for bringing out the best in both songwriters, resulting in an album that feels both nostalgic and fresh.
+Collamer Circle is the fifth full-length studio album by Justin Levinson.
+The album is a collaboration with fellow Vermont musician Ben Patton.